 Why do people reject those they love?

-Some of the closest bonds in life end in unhappiness.
+Some of the closest bonds in life end unhappily.
 Husbands desert their wives and parents forsake their children.
-Yet couples when they marry express undying love for each other and nature teaches parents to love their offspring.
+Yet couples when they marry express undying love for each other and nature teaches us to love our offspring.

 But there is a principle stronger than nature called sin.
 Love is often no more than self-gratification, and many parents selfishly live for themselves and not their children.